llpeterson/data/trend.md

 cloud.)

-We introduced the access-edge cloud technology needed to support edge-native applications back in Chapter 2, but what is perhaps more interesting is to look at a couple examples of edge-native applications.
+We introduced the access-edge cloud technology needed to support edge-native applications back in [Section 2.9](../direct/trend.md), but what is perhaps more interesting is to look at a couple examples of edge-native applications.
 As one such example, enterprises in the automotive, factory, and warehouse space increasingly want to deploy private 5G networks for a variety of *physical automation* use cases.
 These include a garage where a remote valet parks your car or a factory floor making use of automation robots.
 The common theme is high bandwidth, low latency connectivity from the robot to intelligence sitting nearby in an edge cloud.
 This drives lower robot costs (you